vemonitor/emon_tools/README.md

 #### Features

 - Data Reading: Efficiently read data from PhpFina file formats.
 - Time-Series Analysis: Compute daily statistics such as min, max, mean, and more.
 - Filtering: Validate and filter data based on custom thresholds.
 - Utilities: Timestamp manipulation and interval computation tools.

+#### PhpFina File Structure

+PhpFina is a lightweight binary file format used by EmonCMS for storing time-series data.
+Each PhpFina feed consists of two files:

+1. `.dat` File: Contains the actual time-series data values, stored as binary floats.
+Each value corresponds to a specific timestamp based on the feed's start time and interval.

+2. `.meta` File: Contains metadata about the feed.
+Its structure includes:
+  - **Offset 0-7**: Reserved for future use or ignored by the library.
+  - **Offset 8-15**: Contains two 4-byte little-endian integers:
+    - `interval`: The time interval (in seconds) between consecutive data points.
+    - `start_time`: The Unix timestamp of the first data point.
+  - Computed Values:
+    - `npoints`: The total number of data points, calculated as `data_size // 4` (where each data point is 4 bytes).
+    - `end_tim`e: Computed as `start_time + npoints * interval - interval`.

-#### Usage Example:
+#### Usage Examples:

 The examples below demonstrate how to retrieve and analyze data from PhpFina timeseries .dat files.
-For additional examples, refer to the [`emon_fina` Jupiter NoteBook](https://github.com/vemonitor/emon_tools/blob/main/notebook/emon_fina.ipynb).
+For additional examples, refer to the [`emon_fina`](https://github.com/vemonitor/emon_tools/blob/main/notebook/emon_fina.ipynb) Jupiter NoteBook.

-Every PhpFina timeseries feed engine is acompagned with `.meta` file who contain meta values of actual status of `.dat` file.
-Meta data is readed on initialize objects

 ##### Retrieving data

-`FinaData` initialization:
+###### 1. Initialize `FinaData`:

+This initializes the `FinaData` class, allowing you to interact with the time-series data files:

 ```python
 from emon_tools.emon_fina import FinaData